WiseCactus/Google-Books-Text-Network-Analysis/README.md

 4. Make the networks interactable and add hyperlinks to all the nodes, so that viewers can see the sources.
   How can we do this?
   -  Still unclear, but certain libraries like bokeh support networkx, so it might be a matter of finding a way to conjoin the two.
-4. Make this available to the public.
-How this can be done is still unclear.
+4. We have yet to develop a front-end to all of this.
+Ideally, we can make this available to the public at some point, but it definetly still needs fine-tuning :)

 Given all of that, the final currently looks like this (this is a zoom in of the graph, since its not legible when its zoomed out).
 ![Screen Shot 2021-12-16 at 9 30 53 PM](https://user-images.githubusercontent.com/76268134/146479265-25131b16-3df0-427c-8e21-084c9e267c5e.png)

+Thank you!